COVID-19 Regional & Ouray County Response Funds

 In order to move resources quickly and not further burden organizations on the front lines of the pandemic, we will provide simplified and flexible application processes.
 Funds will be released on a rolling basis as funds are raised, continuing throughout the outbreak and recovery phases of the crisis.
 Overall, the Fund will be managed so that we can respond rapidly to community demands and adapt to evolving needs in subsequent funding phases.

 The Fund will address to emergency tracks as follows:

-In the near-term, one-time operating grants will fund organizations that have deep roots within priority populations and services, such as human service and health nonprofits facing unprecedented, unexpected situations due to the corona virus.
+In the near-term, one-time operating grants will fund organizations that have deep roots within priority populations and services, such as human service and health nonprofits facing unprecedented, unexpected situations due to the COVID-19.
 We anticipate that healthcare facilities, food banks, homeless shelters, as well as programs serving school-aged kids on free and reduced lunch or providing access to the internet for distance learning will need financial help.

 We are aware that many resident families and individuals may have short-term emergency financial needs due to illness, health care costs, lack of work, or having to care for children or family members.
 The Foundation has operated the “Good Neighbor Fund (GNF),” for 15 years; GNF is a one-time emergency hardship funding program available for the workforce in San Miguel, Ouray, and west Montrose counties.
 We will expand this resource and target GNF towards our communities most vulnerable individuals and families.

 Please consider a donation to support our local community.

 We will provide regular updates as the situation evolves.
 To stay up to date visit our web site often or follow us on Facebook and Instagram.
 Please don’t hesitate to contact us with any questions or suggestions.

 To read the Telluride Foundation’s full response to COVID-19 click here.